Delville Wood South African National Memorial: Description

 The memorial was designed by Sir Herbert Baker, assistant architect was Arthur James Scott Hutton, with a sculpture by Alfred Turner.
 It consists of a flint and stone screen either side of an archway, with a shelter at each end of the screen.
 On top of the arch is Turner's bronze statue of two men and a war horse.
 The two male figures, symbolising Castor and Pollux, represent the two white races of South Africa (British and Afrikaans).
 The main inscriptions are in both English and Afrikaans.
 Other inscriptions include the location of the South African campaigns (France, Flanders, West Africa, Central Africa, East Africa, Egypt, Palestine, the Sea).
 On the archway are the following shorter inscriptions, again in English and Afrikaans:

 The Afrikaans-equivalent inscription reads: Vir ons is hul ideaal 'n erfenis, hul offer 'n besieling.
 Above these inscriptions, on the very top part of the archway, is carved the French phrase "AUX MORTS", signifying that this is a monument to the dead.

-Sir Herbert Baker's involvement was as a tribute to the his cousin, Lance Corporal Clifford Baker, who died 14 days after being wounded while helping Private William Faulds rescue a wounded Lieutenant Arthur Craig from open ground, a rescue which resulted in Faulds being awarded the Victoria Cross.
+Sir Herbert Baker's involvement was as a tribute to his cousin, Lance Corporal Clifford Baker, who died 14 days after being wounded while helping Private William Faulds rescue a wounded Lieutenant Arthur Craig from open ground, a rescue which resulted in Faulds being awarded the Victoria Cross.